Double Dragon: Million (1996–2015)

-Arc System Works era (2015- present)
+Arc System Works (2015–present)

-In 2015, Arc System Works- the Japanese publisher for Double Dragon Neon, purchased the rights to the franchise from Million.
-The group would begin producing the first original (and non-parody) games in the franchise since the closure of Technōs in 1996.
-Notably, the studio re-hired original franchise creator Yoshihasa Kishimoto as director for the revived series.
+In 2015, Arc System Works, the Japanese publisher for Double Dragon Neon, purchased the rights to the franchise from Million.
+The group began planning a revival of the series, notably rehiring original franchise creator Yoshihasa Kishimoto as director.
 The first new title was Double Dragon IV (not to be confused with Super Double Dragon) for PlayStation 4, PC, and Nintendo Switch.
 It takes place shortly after Double Dragon II: The Revenge and uses an 8-bit artstyle, similar to the NES ports of the earlier entries of the series.
 The title was developed by Arc System Works and other former Technōs staff including producer Takaomi Kaneko, character designer Koji Ogata, composer Kazunaka Yamane and programmer Kei Oyama.

 In 2023, a spin-off of the franchise, titled Double Dragon Gaiden: Rise of the Dragons, was announced for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, and was released on July 27, 2023.

 Double Dragon Revive, an entry developed by Yuke's and published by Arc System Works, was released on October 23, 2025 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. A 2D spin-off game, Double Dragon Dodgeball was also available as a pre-order bonus.